-- The most common causes of death among people with mental illness are heart disease, cancer, and lung disease, each of which can be caused by smoking. - With careful monitoring, delivering smoking cessation interventions does not interfere with treatments for mental illness and can actually be part of the treatment. - There is mounting evidence that clients who receive treatment for tobacco use are more likely to reduce their use of alcohol and other drugs, have less psychiatric symptoms, and enjoy better treatment outcomes overall. - Smoking cessation is associated with reduced depression, anxiety, and stress and improved positive mood and quality of life compared with individuals who continue to smoke.
+- With careful monitoring, delivering smoking cessation interventions does not interfere with treatments for mental illness and can actually be part of the treatment. - There is mounting evidence that clients who receive treatment for tobacco use are more likely to reduce their use of alcohol and other drugs, have less psychiatric symptoms, and enjoy better treatment outcomes overall. - Smoking cessation is associated with reduced depression, anxiety, and stress and improved positive mood and quality of life compared with individuals who continue to smoke.
 The effect sizes are equal or larger than those of antidepressant treatment for mood and anxiety disorders.

-See Appendix C: "The Tobacco Epidemic Among People with Behavioral Health Disorders, page 41
+See Appendix C: "The Tobacco Epidemic Among People with Behavioral Health Disorders